K-12 Visits to the Science Center and Planetarium

 - a hands-on science activity.

-2. Group sizes: We would like to make planetarium presentations before groups of about 30 to 48 people including adults.
-The upper number is due to the size of the facility and the lower to a need for efficiency: it is not a good use of our personnel and our resources to make presentations to groups much smaller than that.
+1. Group sizes: We ask our visitors to try to come in groups of either 30 to 48 or 60 to 96 including adults.
+If the group is in the second category we will divide it in two and put one half in the planetarium and the other in the science activity room, and then alternate.
+In each category the upper number is due to the size of the facility and the lower to a need for efficiency: it is not a good use of our personnel and our resources to make presentations to groups much smaller than that.
 The same holds true for the science activities.
-So we ask our visitors to try to come in groups of either 30 to 48 or 60 to 96.
-If the group is in the second category we will divide it in two and put one half in the planetarium and the other in the science activity room, and then alternate.

 If you have a group that is too small for one of these limits we encourage you to try to pair up with another class in your school or in your district.
 If you can't, let us know and we will try to pair you up ourselves.
 If your group is over 96 please consider scheduling two visits on two different days.

 2. Chaperon requirements: All visiting groups are required to bring along teachers and chaperons to supervise the young visitors, help them get the most of their visit and take care of emergencies if necessary.
 Groups arriving without the requisite number of chaperons may be refused future visits to the Science Center.
 The number of chaperons must be as follows:

 - For groups of 30 to 48, we ask that they include a lead teacher and at least two adults.